 (a) Penalties.
-The city shall have the authority to seek and assess civil and/or criminal penalties up to \$1,000.00 per day for each violation for noncompliance by industrial wastewater dischargers who fail to comply with provisions of an industrial pretreatment permit, program condition or pretreatment standard and/or requirements issued thereunder.
+The City shall have the authority to seek injunctive relief for noncompliance by industrial users with pretreatment standards and requirements.
+The City shall also have the authority to assess civil penalties up to \$10,000.00 per day for each violation and criminal penalties up to \$25,000.00 per day for each violation for noncompliance by industrial wastewater dischargers who fail to comply with provisions of an industrial pretreatment permit, program condition or pretreatment standard and/or requirements issued thereunder.

-(h) Remedies.
-If any person violates any order of the city manager, a hearing board or officer or the council, or otherwise fails to comply with any provisions of this article or the orders, rules, regulations and permits issued hereunder, or discharges sewage, industrial wastes, or other wastes into the WWTW or into state waters contrary to the provisions of this article, federal or state pretreatment requirements, or contrary to any order of the city, the city may commence an action in a court of record for appropriate legal and equitable relief.
-In such action, the city may recover from the defendant reasonable attorney fees, court costs, deposition and discovery costs, expert witness fees, and other expenses of investigation, enforcement action, administrative hearings, and litigation, if the city prevails in the action or settles at the request of the defendant.
-Any person who violates any of the provisions of this article shall become liable to the city for any expense, loss, or damage to the city or to the WWTW occasioned by such violation.
-In addition, upon proof of willful or intentional meter bypassing, meter tampering, or unauthorized metering, the city shall be entitled to recover as damages three times the amount of actual damages.
+(b) Remedies.
+If any person violates any order of the City Manager, a hearing board or officer or the council, or otherwise fails to comply with any provisions of this article or the orders, rules, regulations and permits issued hereunder, or discharges sewage, industrial wastes, or other wastes into the WWTW or into state waters contrary to the provisions of this article, federal or state pretreatment requirements, or contrary to any order of the City, the City may commence an action in a court of record for appropriate legal and equitable relief.
+In such action, the City may recover from the defendant reasonable attorney fees, court costs, deposition and discovery costs, expert witness fees, and other expenses of investigation, enforcement action, administrative hearings, and litigation, if the City prevails in the action or settles at the request of the defendant.
+Any person who violates any of the provisions of this article shall become liable to the City for any expense, loss, or damage to the City or to the WWTW occasioned by such violation.
+In addition, upon proof of willful or intentional meter bypassing, meter tampering, or unauthorized metering, the City shall be entitled to recover as damages three times the amount of actual damages.

-- (c) Misdemeanor.
-Any person who violates or fails to comply with any provision of sections 38-63 through 38-71 or with any orders, rules, regulations, permits and permit conditions issued hereunder shall be guilty of a misdemeanor and upon conviction thereof shall be punished by a fine not to exceed \$1,000.00 or imprisonment not to exceed one year or both.
-Each day in which any such violation occurs or persists shall be deemed a separate and distinct offense. - (d) Penalty for false statement and tampering.
-Any person who knowingly makes, authorizes, solicits, aids, or attempts to make any false statement, representation or certification in any hearing, or in any permit application, record, report, plan, or other document filed or required to be maintained pursuant to this article, or who falsifies, tampers with, bypasses, or knowingly renders inaccurate any monitoring device, testing method, or testing samples required under this article, shall be guilty of a misdemeanor, and upon conviction thereof shall be punished by a fine not to exceed \$1,000.00 or imprisonment not to exceed one year or both. - (e) Remedies cumulative.
+(c) Misdemeanor.
+Any person who violates or fails to comply with any provision of sections 38-62 through 38-70 or with any orders, rules, regulations, permits and permit conditions issued hereunder shall be guilty of a misdemeanor and upon conviction thereof shall be punished by a fine not to exceed \$10,000.00 or imprisonment not to exceed one year or both.
+Each day in which any such violation occurs or persists shall be deemed a separate and distinct offense.

+(d) Penalty for false statement and tampering.
+Any person who knowingly makes, authorizes, solicits, aids, or attempts to make any false statement, representation or certification in any hearing, or in any permit application, record, report, plan, or other document filed or required to be maintained pursuant to this article, or who falsifies, tampers with, bypasses, or knowingly renders inaccurate any monitoring device, testing method, or testing samples required under this article, shall be guilty of a misdemeanor, and upon conviction thereof shall be punished by a fine not to exceed \$10,000.00 or imprisonment not to exceed one year or both.

+(e) Remedies cumulative.
 The remedies provided for in this article, including recovery of costs, administrative fines and treble damages, shall be cumulative and in addition to any other penalties, sanctions, fines and remedies that may be imposed.
 Each day in which any such violation occurs, whether civil and/or criminal, shall be deemed a separate and distinct offense.